Hope School Community Center – Pomaria, South Carolina

 South Carolina | SC Picture Project | Newberry County Photos | Hope School Community Center

-After the Hope School closed, it was used by the church next door as storage and meeting space.
-Locals and alumni began a restoration effort in 2007, and in 2009 the school was rededicated as Hope School Community Center.
+In 1958, four years after the Hope School closed, it was purchased for $500 by the Jackson Community Center and Cemetery Association, a coalition of nine members of the adjacent St. Paul A.M.E.
+Church.
+It was used by the church as storage and meeting space until 2007, when it was listed in the National Register.
+At that time, locals and alumni began a restoration effort, and in 2009, the school was rededicated as Hope School Community Center.

 The desks pictured below were once used by students of Hope School.
 They are now on permanent display at the National Museum of African American History and Culture in Washington, DC.

 As noted above, the Hope Rosenwald School is listed in the National Register:

 The Hope Rosenwald School is significant for its role in African-American education and social history in South Carolina between 1925 and 1954, and as a property that embodies the distinctive features of a significant architectural type and method of schoolhouse construction popular throughout the southern United States in the early twentieth century.
 Like other Rosenwald schools, the Hope Rosenwald School can trace its origins to the contentious debate over the education of southern African-Americans in the late nineteenth and early twentieth centuries.